asokolsky/asokolsky.github.io/k8s/k8s-implementations.md

 * Minikube is the easiest to use but it is not suitable for production.
-* For performance-constraint environments, K3S is an easy to use the lightweight K8s implementation.
+* For performance-constraint environments, K3S is an easy to use lightweight K8s implementation.
 * MicroK8s offers more features in terms of usage but it is more difficult to configure and install than others, could be a good duo with the Ubuntu.
 * In resource-constrained environments, it is useful to consider also K0S.
-* K0S and K3S are similar though if a proper toolchain is in place K0S gives attention to security by providing 100% FIPS compliance.
+* K0S and K3S are similar though if a proper toolchain is in place K0S pays attention to security by providing 100% FIPS compliance.